 38. Put Your Address in The Footer - There’s two great reasons to put your agency’s address in the footer of your website on every page.
 First, it’s a common website feature to include a contact address at the bottom so many people will look for it there.
 Second, you must send crystal-clear signals to Google about your exact address for local SEO.
 What better way to do that than to include your agency’s name, physical address, and phone number listed on every page.

 39. Submit to the Most Important Directories - Millions use online business directories like yellowpages.com or superpages.com to find insurance agents.
 It’s necessary that your agency gets listed on the most popular directories.
 Many of the sites allow you to build robust profiles with pictures, descriptions, logos, etc. It's a good idea to take the time to update that information for the most popular sites.
 Fortunately, I've made it easier for you by finding someone else's resource who made it easier for both of us.
 Check out Andrew Shotland's list of the top directories to submit to.
+And if you want to make it REALLY easy hire a company that offers online profile management for insurance agents like this one.

 40. Publish Photos from Networking Events - Take photos at the next networking event you attend and post them in a slideshow on your website.
 The next morning when you try connecting with new contacts on LinkedIn you can share a link to the photo gallery with them.
 I promise if there’s a picture of them in there they’ll never forget you or your website ever again.